dai/precis/README.md

-# Precis\n
+# Precis

 Precis is a minimal note taking web-app built over Github Pages.
 This website itself is built using Precis.
-Look at the notes below to learn about it.\n
+Look at the notes below to learn about it.

-## Tags\n
+## Tags

 - [](./tags/)

-\n## Notes\n
+## Notes